 Product added to cart

-TENS machines and period pain: A complete guide
+TENS machines and period pain relief: A complete guide

 Menstrual and period pain describes lower abdominal and lower back pain that occurs before and during a women's period.
 According to the Royal College of General Practitioners, around 70-90% of females between 16-25 experience painful menstruations.

 Period pains can become disabling and affect your livelihood - including work, personal and social life.
-While certain medications help treat period pain, they can lead to frequent and even severe symptoms.
+While certain medications help treat period cramps, they can lead to frequent and even severe symptoms.

 What is a TENS machine?